Cybersecurity-LINKS/pqt-hybrid-cryptosuites/docs/v0.1/index.md

 [//]: # (pure composite and hashed composite)

 #### CompositeJWK
-A composite public key encoded as a CompositeJWK contains a PQ public key and a traditional public key both encoded as JsonWebKey.
-In addition, the CompositeJWK contains a string **algId** which represents the name of the algorithms used to generate the PQ/T hybrid data integrity proof (**TBD:** *and of the hash algorithm used to pre-hash the document*).
+A composite public key encoded as a `CompositeJWK` contains a PQ public key and a traditional public key both encoded as `JsonWebKey`.
+In addition, the `CompositeJWK` contains a string `algId` which represents the name of the algorithms used to generate the PQ/T hybrid data integrity proof (**TBD:** *and of the hash algorithm used to pre-hash the document*).

 <pre class="example nohighlight" title="A ML-DSA-44/P-256 composite public key encoded as a CompositeJWK">
 {